 Provincial benchmarks provide an indication of the "competitive environment" in which beef producers operate.
 They bridge a wide range of land resources and climate zones, plus a range of economic choices among competing enterprises.
 Comparisons to provincial averages, or "totals", are confined to higher level, economic and financial performance issues.

-Regional benchmarks are more applicable to producers in investigating business strengths and weaknesses.
+Regional benchmarks are more applicable to producers in investigating business strengths and weaknesses, and generated when there are a sufficient number of observations.
 Each regional benchmark report contains an array of tabular and graphical information regarding the economic performance of the cow/calf enterprise, farm level financial performance, and costing information for the main forage and grazing crops supporting the cow herd.
 As a point of reference, regional averages are contrasted with provincial and regional "top management" groups.

 The confidentiality of producers' information is paramount in the AgriProfit$ program.
 Where regional sample size is too small to maintain the confidentiality of program participants, results are pooled up with then next logical regional grouping.